-In the wake of COVID-19 and expanded requests for support, Variety developed an ambitious 2025 Strategy during this financial year to drive the further diversification of revenue in digital markets and sponsorships.
+In the wake of COVID-19 and expanded requests for support, Variety implemented it's ambitious 2025 Strategy to drive the further diversification of revenue in digital markets and sponsorships.
 This work is designed to significantly enhance Variety's efforts to expand support for children and families facing challenges due to disadvantage, disability and illness.